Sighetu Marmației: History

 After the defeat at the Battle of Mohács and the death of Louis II of Hungary, in the ensuing struggle for the Hungarian throne, the kingdom was divided into Royal Hungary of Habsburg Ferdinand I, Holy Roman Emperor and the Eastern Hungarian Kingdom of John Zápolya the Voivode of Transylvania.
 In 1570 the Principality of Transylvania was formed which included Máramaros County.
 Transylvania, including Maramureș, became an autonomous principality within the Ottoman Empire from 1541.
 In 1711, King Charles III returned Máramaros County to his Hungarian domain.

+During World War I, the city was briefly occupied by Russian forces between 3 - 7 October 1914.
 1918 saw the dissolution of the Austro-Hungarian Monarchy.
-On November 22, 1918, in an assembly of Romanians from Maramureș took place in the town's central square, electing a national council and deciding to send a delegation to the Great National Assembly of Alba Iulia, which voted the union of Transylvania with Romania and the consequent establishment of Greater Romania.
-The Allied Powers accepted the Romanian demands and Transylvania including Máramaros County was formally ceded to Romania in the Treaty of Trianon in 1920.
+On November 22, 1918, in an assembly of Romanians from Maramureș took place in the town's central square, electing a national council and deciding to send a delegation to the Great National Assembly of Alba Iulia, which voted the union of Transylvania with Romania.
+The Romanian Army took control of the area in the spring of 1919, during the Hungarian–Romanian War.
+The Allied Powers accepted the Romanian demands and Transylvania including Máramaros County was formally ceded to the Kingdom of Romania in the Treaty of Trianon in June 1920.

 In 1919, six Romanian schools opened in Sighet: a boys' high school, a girls' high school, a boys' elementary school, a co-ed commercial gymnasium, and two commercial high schools (one for boys, the other for girls).
 The Maramureș ethnographic museum opened in the cultural palace in 1926.
 During the interwar period, over twenty newspapers appeared in the town, as well as a number of literary reviews.
-As a result of the August 1940 Second Vienna Award during World War II, it came under Hungarian administration during the war.
+In August 1940, the Second Vienna Award, arbitrated by Germany and Italy, reassigned the territory of Northern Transylvania from Romania to Hungary.
+As a result, Sighetu Marmației came under Hungarian administration during World War II.